 This new-fangled 4K HDR is fairly new.
-While 4K TVs have been available for perhaps four years, HDR is newer, thus finding a 4K HDR TV that doesn't offer the streaming apps that the Roku Streaming Stick+ offers is rather rare.
+While 4K TVs have been available for some time, HDR is newer, thus finding a 4K HDR TV that doesn't offer the streaming apps that the Roku Streaming Stick+ offers is rather rare.
 Take that further to Dolby Vision and we don't know of a DV set that doesn't offer the majority of these features already.

 So you might be able to see the dilemma here: if you own a smart 4K TV, you probably don't need a streaming stick.
-So there's no need to spend £60 on this Roku device, as your TV can almost certainly do it all already.
+So there's no need to spend the money on this Roku device, as your TV can almost certainly do it all already.

 The only exceptions are likely to be those TVs at the more affordable end of the scale.
 Own-label supermarket TVs might fall into this category, or, if you have a gaming monitor, for example, you might decide that this is the best way to get your content onto there, rather than using a connected console (and you'd be right, it's much smoother via Roku than apps on an Xbox One, for example).

 There is a caveat to all this, however.
 Roku is good at keeping its services up to date, which not all TV manufacturers do and it's a stable experience.
-With the price of the Streaming Stick+ at only £60, it's almost worth buying because you want Roku's user interface.
-There might be another factor and that's Apple.
-With rumours that Roku might support Apple AirPlay 2, that could make this streaming device a great way to get content from your phone to your TV.
+With the price of the Streaming Stick+ at around £60, it's almost worth buying because you want Roku's user interface - and Roku was swift to add apps like Apple TV and Disney+ to keep you connected.

 For Fire TV, the appeal is integration with Alexa, being able to talk to the remote and cast Amazon Video directly.
 If you're a Prime subscriber, then that's a benefit.
 If you have an Echo, then wider voice control is also appealing.